 Fees for part-time students and those studying part of a qualification

-Students undertaking full higher education on a part-time basis must pay the full annual higher education fee.
-It may however be possible to pay the fee in smaller instalments rather than paying the full cost upfront.
+Students undertaking a standard higher education course on a part-time basis must pay the full annual tuition fee.
+It may however be possible to pay the fee in instalments rather than the full cost upfront.

 Fees for Higher National Certificate (HNC) students

 - Fees for HNC courses starting January/February 2021 are £8,335 per year.

 - Fees for HNC courses starting September 2021 are £8,7502 per year.